nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Edits the lesson of specified `LESSON_INDEX` for the student at the specified `INDEX`.

-* The index must be a valid index number shown in the displayed student list.

-* The lesson index must be a valid index number shown in the lesson list of the student.

 * When editing homework, all existing pieces of homework of the lesson will be removed and replaced with the pieces of homework specified.<br>
   e.g. `ledit 2 1 hw/As2` will erase the lesson's original pieces of homework and replace it with the new homework `As2`.